Thank you to Jen Eden for this guest post about summer safety.

 - CHOOSE mineral-based sunscreens with zinc oxide or titanium dioxide as the main ingredients

-- CHOOSE sunscreens with a Sun Protection Factor (SPF) of 30 to 50, apply one ounce to all exposed parts 30 minutes prior to sun exposure and reapply every 2 hours or after swimming/excessive sweating
+- CHOOSE sunscreens with a Sun Protection Factor (SPF) of 30 to 50; apply one ounce to all exposed parts 30 minutes before sun exposure and reapply every 2 hours or after swimming/excessive sweating

 And what about those bugs?

-This issue is a bit trickier, as most ingredients (whether a synthetic chemical like DEET or a naturally occurring ingredient such as oil of lemon-eucalyptus), are not always 100% effective and have meaningful pros and cons.
+This issue is a bit trickier, as most ingredients (whether a synthetic chemical like DEET or a naturally occurring ingredient such as lemon-eucalyptus oil) is only sometimes 100% effective and have meaningful pros and cons.

-It is important to remember that babies under 6 months of age should not be exposed to bug repellants at all and that children under 3 should not use oil of lemon eucalyptus or its derivative, PMD.
+It is important to remember that babies under 6 months should not be exposed to bug repellants and that children under 3 should not use Oil of Lemon Eucalyptus or its derivative, PMD.

-If your children will be in areas not known for bug-borne diseases (and they don’t mind a couple of bug bites), then no aggressive ingredient is required and options like Badger Anti-Bug Shake and Spray or Bert’s Bees Herbal Insect Repellent should do just fine (always do a skin test before using fully, as even these botanical repellents can cause allergic reactions).
+If your children will be in areas not known for bug-borne diseases (and they don’t mind a couple of bug bites), then no aggressive ingredient is required.
+Options like Badger Anti-Bug Shake and Spray or Bert’s Bees Herbal Insect Repellent should do just fine (always do a skin test before using fully, as even these botanical repellents can cause allergic reactions).

 But while it’s best to avoid areas known for Lyme disease-transmitting ticks and to steer clear of standing water where West Nile-transmitting mosquitos might be nesting, that’s not always possible.
 If children are venturing into territory that might harbor such problems, it is vital that they wear hats, long sleeves and pants tucked into socks.
-And it’s also important that they are protected by the proper repellent for the circumstances.
+And it’s also important that the proper repellent protects them for the circumstances.

-About Jen: Jennifer Eden created JenerationEden with one goal in mind: getting you to live as healthfully and as free from environmental toxicants as possible.
+Jennifer Eden created JenerationEden with one goal: getting you to live as healthfully and as free from environmental toxicants as possible.
 As a mother of four, Jen has passionately researched the very compelling issue of environmental health and has discovered the safest products available for you, your children and your home.